 Want to learn how to make your own?

-DIY Gift Card Holder
+Gift Card Holder

 - Old plastic cassette tape case